ThiagoBarradas/polrouteds-oracle-db-docker-uff/README.md

 Exists a dotnet project to import data.
 You can found in ./importer, but it has no docker configuration yet.
 With oracle-partitions running, you need to execute the follow command and wait some minutes (maybe hours).

-`docker exec -it --user=oracle oracle-partitions bash /tmp/scripts/setup.sh`
+`docker exec -it --user=oracle oracle-polrouteds bash /tmp/scripts/setup.sh`

 And after it, execute dotnet project adjusting `csvDir` to point to csv dir.